vlazed/FE-Player-Template/README.md

 Results may vary depending on the Roblox experience.
 You should test this in a place that lacks anti-cheats.

-### Installing Internal Animation Modules
-The easiest way for one to install animation modules is by cloning this repository into your machine and using Rojo to synchronize needed changes.
-The steps to install an animation module into the framework source code is the following:;
-1. Locate the "Modules" folder.
-This should be located directly under the source code.
-In Roblox Studio, its one of the root folders under the local script.
-2. Place the animation module inside R6 or R15, depending on the rig it supports
-3. Compile the binary: run Roblox Studio with the Rojo plugin and synchronize your Rojo environment with the Roblox Studio environment.
-Save the resultant local script that appears in your StarterPlayer/StarterCharacterScripts folder into an rbxm file.
-4. Run the framework and see if the module appears in the "Modules" tab of the gui.

 ### Installing External Animation Modules
 Installing and running animation modules are also simple:
 1. Ensure the directory "fe-player-template/modules/R6" or "fe-player-template/modules/R15" is located in your executor workspace.
 The gui will try to locate your animation modules in this directory.